City College of New York: Rankings

-MONEY: 113

 Physics

-The City College of New York has had a long and distinguished history in physics.
-Three of its alumni went on to become Nobel laureates in physics: Robert Hofstadter in 1961, Arno Penzias in 1978, and Leon Lederman in 1988.
 Albert Einstein gave the first of his series of United States lectures at the City College of New York in 1921.

+Three CCNY alumni went on to become Nobel laureates in physics: Robert Hofstadter in 1961, Arno Penzias in 1978, and Leon Lederman in 1988.

+Robert Marshak was also a distinguished alumnus.

-Other distinguished alumni and past faculty in the field are Mark Zemansky, Clarence Zener, Mitchell Feigenbaum, Myriam Sarachik and Leonard Susskind.
-Current faculty include Robert Alfano and Michio Kaku.
+Physicist alumni and past faculty include Robert Marshak, Mark Zemansky, Clarence Zener, Mitchell Feigenbaum, Robert Alfano, Myriam Sarachik, Leonard Susskind, and Michio Kaku.

 Research

 Advanced Science Research Center

 CCNY hosts a research center focusing on nanotechnology, structural biology, photonics, neuroscience and environmental sciences.

 CUNY Dominican Studies Institute

 Part of CCNY's Colin Powell School for Civic and Global Leadership, the CUNY Dominican Studies Institute is the nation's only university-based research center devoted to "the history of the Dominican Republic and people of Dominican descent in the United States and across the wider Dominican diaspora."

+CUNY Energy Institute

+The CUNY Energy Institute conducts research on renewable energy.